 There is no dispute that fish processors working at sea aboard factory trawlers and motherships qualify for benefits under Federal Maritime law.
 Fish processors who work at sea are, in almost all cases, Jones Act seamen.
 However, some of the largest Alaska fishing companies provide coverage to fish processor under the Alaska Workers Compensation system.
 An injured fish processor who has suffered serious and permanent injuries should consult with an experienced and qualified maritime injury lawyer to compare legal options and compensation available under Federal law with what compensation they may receive under the Alaska workers’ compensation system.
 In cases where injuries are caused by negligence or unseaworthiness, a fish processor will usually have a much greater right to benefits and compensation under the Jones Act than under the Alaska workers compensation system.

 Beard is recognized as one of the leading Northwest maritime injury lawyers representing Alaska, Washington and Oregon fish processors.
 Beard has a thorough understanding of the type of jobs that are done aboard fish processing vessels.
 He understands how your injuries will impact your ability to continue to do your job in the future.

-Beard represents injured fish processors on a contingency fee basis.
+Beard and his partner Lanning Trueb represent injured fish processors on a contingency fee basis.
 Hiring a lawyer on a contingency fee basis means you pay the lawyer no attorney fee unless he wins your case and gets you compensation.
-Contact Beard for a free consultation to discuss your injury claim; his toll free number is 1-800-621-1091.
+Contact Trueb and Beard LLC for a free consultation to discuss your injury claim; their toll free number is 1-800-621-1091.